Does Fake Tan Cause Acne and Breakouts?

 Using self-tanner with acne can make the breakouts worse, and possibly highlight the acne further.

-While self-tanner could make your acne worse, there are self-tanning lotions that are more gentle on the skin, and which contain less oil.
+While self-tanner can exacerbate acne, there are self-tanning lotions that are gentler on the skin and contain less oil.

 Using these safer alternatives could mean that you get to enjoy a glowing sunless tan with minimal damage to your skin.